What does a G74 code do?

 The machine is moved to the location of the hole to be threaded and then the hole cycle is used.

-The G74 command is usually followed by G98 in the same line of code, in which case the machine will use the Z coordinate (height of the first hole) to move between holes.
-Keeping in mind this aspect can prevent redundant coding and machining errors.
+The G74 command is usually followed by the G98 code in the same line of code, in which case the machine will use the Z coordinate (height of the first hole) to move between holes.

 When tapping it is advisable to set your R plane higher than usual.